-People get involved in the local church to develop relationships, grow spiritually and participate in the mission of the organization.
+People get involved in the local church to develop relationships, grow spiritually, and participate in the organization’s mission.
 A church survey can help assess this involvement.

 Tensions arise when either party feels like their needs are not being met.